 How to Make These Keto Almond Crescents

-Preheat the oven to 350 degrees.
-Please butter, salt, and sweeteners in a bowl (photo 2).
+Preheat oven.
+Place butter, salt, and sweeteners in a bowl (photo 2).

 Beat together until well blended (photo 3).
 Add the extracts and beat well.
 Add remaining ingredients and combine well (photo 4).

-Place the sliced almonds into a bowl.
-Roll the logs in sliced almonds. (photo 5)
+Place sliced almonds into bowl.
+Roll logs in almonds. (photo 5)

 Shape into crescents (photo 6) and place on baking tray.